-Not to forget, when people engage with your content as soon as it goes live, the algorithm understands that it’s high-value and helps push it further.
+Not to forget, when people engage with your content as soon as it goes live, the algorithm understands that it’s high-value and helps push it further thus helping you reach your target audience.
 All of this takes you a few steps closer to going viral on YouTube.

 This video, for example, is the type that’d get instant engagement.
 No wonder, it has 42.3k+ views: